made-by-chris/react-piano-project/README.md

 ## Description

-This is a React Piano Project that helps you build a piano!.
+This is a React project that helps you build a piano!.

 The instructions are shown when you run the app. (also in the Navbar.jsx file)